silivingston/TPSClus/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`TPSClus` is an R package designed to implmente fuzzy clustering of multivariate longitudinal data using tensor product smoothing splines.
+`TPSClus` is an R package designed to implement fuzzy clustering of multivariate longitudinal data using tensor product smoothing splines.
 The `TPSfit()` function fits the splines to three or more variables that are measured repeatedly over time.
 The `cluster.fitted()` or